nightingale/nightingale.github.io/README.md

 <img src='/navbar.png' height='400' style='float:left; padding-right: 20px; padding-bottom: 20px;'>

-<p style="margin-top: 20px;">The top icon stands for students, the middle one for staff, and the bottom one for classrooms</p>
+<p style="margin-top: 20px;">The top icon represents  students, the middle one for staff, and the bottom one for classrooms</p>

 To **add a new student**, simply click on the bottom left hand corner where it says "New Staff".
 Fill out the student's basic information.
 The Classroom field is optional and we can add students to classrooms later if we'd like to.
 Each time you have added a student, their name should immediately appear in the left-hand navigation bar.